Robert Spangler: Death of wives and children

-In August 1990, Spangler married his third wife, Donna Sundling and moved to Durango, Colorado.
+In August 1990, Spangler married his third wife, Donna Sundling, and moved to Durango, Colorado.
 Donna was an active aerobics instructor with five grown children and numerous grandchildren from a previous marriage.
 Donna did not share Robert's love of hiking due to her fear of heights which soon led to marital problems.
-In April 1993 they backpacked in Grand Canyon hoping to save their marriage.
+In April 1993, they backpacked in Grand Canyon hoping to save their marriage although Donna had been reluctant to make the trip.

 On April 11, 1993, Spangler appeared at a ranger station in the Grand Canyon and calmly told the ranger that his wife had fallen to her death.
 He explained that they had stopped to take a picture on the trail and, when he looked back, his wife was gone.
 Rangers located Sundling's body approximately 160 ft below the trail.
 The autopsy report concluded that she sustained massive injuries, including abrasions, contusions, lacerations, and multiple fractures of the neck, chest, and lower extremities.
 Spangler was never directly implicated in this wife's death because it was ruled an accident.
 He drew national attention with interviews on several television shows.
 As a grieving husband, Spangler discussed his wife's accidental death and the dangers of hiking in the Grand Canyon.
 Spangler continued to backpack the Canyon with a variety of partners several times a year.

 After the death of his third wife, Spangler reestablished contact with his second wife, Sharon, who moved back into his Colorado home.
-On October 2, 1994, Robert found Sharon in the house unresponsive next to a bottle of Tylenol.
+On October 2, 1994, Robert found her in the house unresponsive next to a bottle of Tylenol.
 She died of a drug overdose later the same day.
 This death was not investigated by law enforcement.
 Spangler received a $20,000 payout from Sharon's insurance policy after she died.